aduljr/Pikaptcha/README.md

 	--googlepass, -gp #This is the password to your google account if you are using -m argument and -av True --location, -l #This is the location that is spoofed when accepting TOS --textfile, -t #This is the location of the output text file.
-Eg: -t C:\users\sri\desktop\user.txt --outputformat, -of #If you pass pkgo, it will print in the PokemonGo-Map format (-u user -p pass).
+Eg: -t C:\users\sri\desktop\user.txt --outputformat, -of #If you pass pkgo, it will print in the PokemonGo-Map format (-u user -p pass). pkgocsv will support the the CSV format.
 	--startnum, -sn #If you use -c and -u, it will start counting from this number instead --captchatimeout, -ct #If you want captcha to timeout of after n seconds --inputtext, -it #If you want to read user:pass from file